AviatrixSystems/Docs/HowTos/FAQ.rst

 coupled and globally deployed platform built for the cloud from the ground up.

 How do I launch the product?
 --------------------------------

-The product consists of two components, the controller and one or more gateways.
+The product consists of two components, the Controller and one or more gateways.
 The gateway is launched from the controller.

-The controller provides a central console for all provisioning, monitoring and upgrades of the services.
+The Controller provides a central console for all provisioning, monitoring and upgrades of the services.

+The Controller can be launched and managed by Aviatrix as a `Hosted Service <https://www.aviatrix.com/trial/>`_.

-The controller is available in AWS and Azure marketplace.
+The Controller is also available in AWS and Azure marketplace.
 It is also available as a GCloud community image.
 For marketplace launch, search for “Aviatrix” in marketplace.